mumanchu/AS7331UVSensor/README.md

 <img src="assets/as7331-uv-sensor.jpg" alt="Picture of Sparkfun AS7331 board" width="300">

 The AS7331 chip contains three separate photodiode sensors, for UVA, UVB and UVC ranges of ultraviolet light.
 Sensor readings are converted via 24-bit delta-sigma A/D converters, and raw 16-bit values are returned for each sensor.
-It runs on 3.3V and has a standard I2C serial interface.
+It runs on 3.3V and has a standard I2C serial interface to access the internal registers.

 > [!NOTE]
 > This library was developed for the "MuUV" project.
 The MuUV device is a rechargeable UVA/B/C sensor with a 128x64 display, rotary encoder for controlling the configuration menu, Wifi, Bluetooth and USB connections, and a Windows desktop application.
 This project will appear ~~soon~~ eventually on the https://muman.ch blog, with full source code and schematics.
 It uses a Seeed Studio XIAO microcontroller (ESP32).
 Tests are ongoing at high altitudes and at sea level.
 (Tests below sea level have been inconclusive due to sea water contamination ;-)